iyzana/cuts/README.md

 4
 ```

 you can select field ranges
+not specifing a range bound is equivalent to the extreme value for that line

 ```
 $ cuts ..-1 # everything but the last field